seanhulseman/Ames-Housing-Price-Prediction/README.md

 ## Overview

 This project is based on [a well known kaggle competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) and focuses on predicting housing sale prices in Ames, Iowa using various regression techniques (XGBRegressor, GradientBoostingRegressor, RandomForestRegressor, and VotingRegressor).
 With a RMSLE of 0.1217 on unseen data the [Extreme Gradient Boosting Regressor](https://github.com/dmlc/xgboost/tree/master) was the best model on this training data.
-I also made a less overfit voting regressor combining each model in the hopes of creating a less over fit model that performs just as well on unseen data
+I also made a less overfit voting regressor combining each model in the hopes of creating a less over fit model that performs nearly as well on unseen data (RMSLE 0.1242) and worse on training data (which may be helpful!)

 ## Dataset

 The dataset used in this project over 81 columns describing 2051 sales of residential properties in Ames, Iowa.
 The original dataset has been augmented through feature engineering, with additional features created or transformed to improve the predictive power of the models.

 **Features**: